SchrodingerandDoraemon/Notes/Java/Multithreading.md

 Synchronization forces threads to run one at a time to prevent a race condition or multiple threads trying to perform the same task.

 #### Q6: synchronized block?
 A synchronized block allows you to designate a particular portion of a method as synchronized.
-That is, only a single thread will be allowed to run until it completes
+That is, only a single thread will be allowed to run until it completes.

+A lock machanism to make code to be executed just in one thread at the same time.

 #### Q7.
 What is context switching
 Context switching is where the current state of a thread or process is stored so the execution of that thread can be resumed at a later time.
 This enables a single CPU to manage multiple threads or processes.